 I am a sophomore student at UW-Superior majoring in Mechanical Engineering and I have as career objectives to be a Mechanical Engineer and work with companies like Rockwell Automation.
-Since my enrollment in January 2012, I have been a member of several associations such as the World Student association (WSA), Black student union (BSU).
-I have also taken part in leadership conferences such as the American Multicultural student leadership conference (AMSLC) at UW-Stout in March 2011.
-It was with the Multicultural students and alumni group of the UW-Superior.
+Since my enrollment in January 2012, I have been a member of several associations such as the World Student association (WSA) and Black Student Union (BSU).
+I have also taken part in leadership conferences such as the American Multicultural Student Leadership Conference (AMSLC) at UW-Stout in March 2011 with the Multicultural Students and Alumni Group of the UW-Superior.
 I don't intend to stop here.
-I want to get more involved in school activities during the coming semesters especially where I will put my knowledge in practice to help other, get helped, enriched myself with new experiences and get to establish a wide network with new people every day.
-Concerning my hobbies, I have passion for drawing, painting, piano (my favorite); listening to music, watch TV shows, movies, singing, dancing, sport activities such as Basketball, parties, family and friends.
-My favorite color is blue and my favorite food "fufu and eru", which is a Cameroonian food.
+I want to get more involved in school activities during the coming semesters, especially where I will put my knowledge in practice to help others, get help, enriched myself with new experiences, and get to establish a wide network with new people every day.
+Concerning my hobbies, I have passion for drawing, painting, piano (my favorite), listening to music, watching TV shows and movies, singing, dancing, sporting activities such as basketball, parties, family and friends.
+My favorite color is blue and my favorite food is "fufu and eru," which is a Cameroonian food.
 My interests are getting to know people because I am in a new country, know more about different cultures.
 My favorite place in UW-Superior is the Yellow Jacket Union (YU) because I hang out with friends, I always play the piano.
 I am motivated to become a mentor because I want to help new students not to be lost, I want them to feel safe, help them to manage their time, know the importance of school before parties, and other hobbies.
 I want to help them to make good choices for their present life and also for the future.

 Is a junior student at UW-Superior majoring in Chemistry and has as career objectives to be a pharmaceutical chemist.
-Since his enrollment he has been a member of several associations such as the World Student association (WSA), Black student union (BSU) and the UWS students of Science.
-He has also taken part in leadership conferences such as the American Multicultural student leadership conference at UW-River Falls in March 2013 with the Multicultural students and alumni group of the UW-Superior.
-Augustin doesn't intend to stop here as he plans to get more involved in school activities during the forthcoming semesters especially activities where he will put his knowledge into practice for others and at the same time enrich it with new experiences.
+Since his enrollment he has been a member of several associations such as the World Student association (WSA), Black Student Union (BSU) and the UWS Students of Science.
+He has also taken part in leadership conferences such as the American Multicultural Student Leadership Conference at UW-River Falls in March 2013 with the Multicultural Students and Alumni Group of UW-Superior.
+Augustin doesn't intend to stop here as he plans to get more involved in school activities during the forthcoming semesters, especially activities where he will put his knowledge into practice for others and at the same time enrich it with new experiences.
 In terms of hobby, Augustin is very passionate about drawing and painting, loves listening to music, watch TV shows and films, loves singing and dancing, enjoys doing some sport activities such as Soccer and likes to have fun with friends.
-His favorite color is light blue and as for his favorite food, "fufu and eru", a Cameroonian food, is what makes him happy the most.
-Augustin's favorite place in UW-Superior is the Yellow Jacket Union (YU) as he has the possibility of hanging out with friends, relax, read and eat at the cafeteria.
-Augustin's main motive of becoming a mentor is because he sees the importance of guiding new students into a new school and a new lifestyle as it will be very beneficial for these students not only in college but also in their respective lives in future.
+His favorite color is light blue and as for his favorite food, "fufu and eru," a Cameroonian food, is what makes him happy the most.
+Augustin's favorite place at UW-Superior is the Yellow Jacket Union (YU) as he has the possibility of hanging out with friends, relax, read and eat at the cafeteria.
+Augustin's main motive of becoming a mentor is because he sees the importance of guiding new students into a new school and a new lifestyle as it will be very beneficial for these students not only in college but also in their respective lives in the future.
 Augustin had the chance of having people guide him through his insertion in UW-Superior and will love to provide that help and experience to others.

 Year in school: Senior